Lundbeck Foundation GeoGenetics Centre, Globe Institute, Faculty of Health and Medical Science, University of Copenhagen

 In 2016 New York Times brought a portrait on him as a world known scientific profile.

-Professor Eske Willerslev has currently obtained nothing less than 21 prizes and acknowledgements.
+Professor Eske Willerslev has currently obtained more than 21 prizes and acknowledgements.
 Some of these are:

 The Preservation Hero Award (2017) from the Department of Archaeology and Historical preservation in Washington State for his work on the Kennewick Man Genome.